Corporate Service Council

 Service has been at the heart of the Corporate Service Council since its founding in 2005.
 Two days before the Council was to be announced in New York, Hurricane Katrina decimated the Gulf Coast.

-HandsOn Network President Michelle Nunn was set to ring the New York Stock Exchange opening bell with the CEO of The Home Depot, Bob Nardelli – the first chair of the newly formed Corporate Service Council.
+Former HandsOn Network President Michelle Nunn was set to ring the New York Stock Exchange opening bell with the former CEO of The Home Depot, Bob Nardelli – the first chair of the newly formed Corporate Service Council.
 The bell-ringing was also supposed to kick off a Corporate Month of Service, featuring 2,000 projects across the U.S. and Canada engaging employees of the Council’s members as volunteers.

 But as the hurricane news unfolded on television – the astonishing images of whole communities underwater – it became evident that it was not a time for celebration.
 HandsOn Network canceled the ceremony.
 The Corporate Month of Service events, set to beautify, revitalize and repair community spaces, proceeded as planned.
 (Read more here.)